 Binary fission is an effective way for bacteria to reproduce, however it does produce problems.
 Since the cells produced through this type of reproduction are identical, they are all susceptible to the same types of antibiotics.
-In order to incorporate some genetic variation, bacteria use a process recombination.
-Bacterial recombination called be can accomplished through conjugation, transformation, or transduction.
+In order to incorporate some genetic variation, bacteria use a process called recombination.
+Bacterial recombination can be accomplished through conjugation, transformation, or transduction.